jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

   - This is the foundation of getting inspirtation anytime and anywhere through mentality change

+{{< q a="PR Sarkar" c="Idea and Ideology, Chapter 3" >}}
+A wave can move freely only when it is in harmony with previous waves and their curvatures.
+It can pass through an object where there is no physical obstruction from a subtler wave, that is, subtler waves can pass through cruder waves.
+Under such circumstances, there is always an adjustment of wavelengths.
+This results in the creation of physical diversities
+{{< /q >}}

 {{< q a="Rene Descartes" c="Dioptrique" >}}
 Almost all philosophers admit that there is no void in nature.
 All the bodies which we perceive around us have several pores which are necessarily filled with some very subtle and very fluid matter, which I call the 1st Element.
 This matter extends without interruption from the stars to us.
 {{< /q >}}